-The rock and mineral collections of Mineralogy and Petrology Museum were assembled by the Physiographic only the oldest in Greece, but also include rare specimens of interest to the international community.
+The rock and mineral collections of Mineralogy and Petrology Museum were assembled by the Physiographic Society (est. 1835).
+They are exhibited in a gallery of 1100 m^2 at the premises of the Department.
+They are not only the oldest in Greece, but also include rare specimens of interest to the international community.
 The museum is open daily for schools and the public and also offers guided tours.

-Society (est. 1835).
-They are exhibited in a gallery of 1100 m2 at the premises of the Department.
-They are not

 Contact Info:

-Mail Address: Department of Geology and Geoenvironment, Zografou University Campus

-Telephone: +30 210-727 2124, +30 210-727 4112

-Fax: +30 210-727 4883
+Mail Address: Department of Geology and Geoenvironment, Zografou University Campus Telephone: +30 210-727 2124, +30 210-727 4112 Fax: +30 210-727 4883 E-mail: akaterin@geol.uoa.gr

-E-mail: akaterin@geol.uoa.gr